 To repair the harm caused by I-94, the Twin Cities Boulevard seeks to reverse the impacts of racist and classist policies that dictated the highway route and shaped the current economic and environmental realities of neighborhoods along the corridor.

 This vision includes a community benchmarks and policy platform for MnDOT and its partners to integrate into the Rethinking I-94 project.
 View these benchmarks here.

 - Placing reclaimed highway land and adjoining parcels of publicly owned land in a community land trust to:

 - Create new housing that is truly affordable, including homeownership opportunities

 - Create a commercial land trust to create opportunities for local entrepreneurs and business owners

 - Prioritize BIPOC residents and those who have disproportionately impacted by the highway

 - Create a local business support fund to support existing businesses throughout the construction process

 - Implement robust anti-displacement policies within the corridor, including rent control, TOPA, “right-to-cure”, inclusionary zoning and a rental assistance fund, among others

-- Setting clear goals for inclusive hiring and project labor hours, prioritizing people from surrounding neighborhoods, people of color, women and people with a cognitive and/or physical disability
+- Setting clear goals for inclusive hiring and project labor hours, prioritizing people from surrounding neighborhoods, Black, Indigenous and people of color, women and people with a cognitive and/or physical disability

 - A transparent and accessible planning process with clear benchmarks for public engagement and community consent